erikchomez/Pointillism/README.md

 ## Palette

 Color palette is obtained using K-means clustering.
-Using this clutering technique resulted in dark colors being frequently chosen.
+Using this clustering technique resulted in dark colors being frequently chosen.
 So the colors are boosted by adjusting brightness and saturation levels.
 Color complements are also obtained to introduce contrast to the resulting image.

 Palette